How Safe And Strong Are Your Passwords?

 With my blog, all the thief had to do was go hack the blog's password to get to the Dashboard, kick me out as admin, put himself in as admin, change the password.
 I tried to get it back via "password recovery" steps to get the password to get onto the Dashboard, but the link Google sends went to his email because mine was already off the blog by that time.
-He then cleared out every post I made over 3 years life of the blog.
+He then cleared out every post I made over the 3 years life of the blog.
 I have copies of my posts and the cache copies are still in search results, but Google wouldn't remove him as admin because I couldn't prove ownership.
 I asked for the blog to be closed down for stealing my content, and the answer was no because there was no content to steal.
-It was not showing on the blog; he deleted it.
+The reason it was not showing on the blog was because he deleted it.
 I asked for blog to be closed down because he impersonating me.
 The blog had my name in the title.
 And they agreed.
 The whole blog is gone but now neither of us have access to it.
-My family wants me to start another blog in the future, but I doubt it.
+My family wants me to start another blog soon, but I doubt it.
 With Hubpages theft being so high on the internet, it is becoming the Wild West of the 21st century.
-I don't know if I want to add one more thing to be on my guard about.
+I don't know if I want to add one more thing to be constantly on my guard about.

 But, my Social Security check was a different matter.